mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 \pi(\textbf{x}|\textbf{y}) = \frac{1}{C} \pi(\textbf{x}) \cdot \pi(\textbf{y}|\textbf{x})
 $$

 where $C$ is a normalisation constant ensuring that the integral of the posterior over $\textbf{x}$ equals 1.
-In most cases, the constant can be ignored, as our primary focus is the relative probability of different parameter candidates... and the unormalised posterior...
+In most cases, this constant can be ignored, as the primary interest lies in the relative probabilities of different parameter candidates, and the unnormalised posterior provides all the necessary information.

 ## Approximating the posterior